-Debt Service Fund - Accounts for the accumulation of resources for, and the payment of, principal, interest, and fiscal charges on general long-term debt.
+Debt Service Fund - The Debt Service Fund is used to account for the accumulation of resources for, and the payment of, principal, interest, and fiscal charges on general long-term debt.

-Capital Projects Fund - Capital project find is used to account for and report financial resources restricted, committed, or assigned for capital outlays; including the acquisition or construction of specific capital facilities or other capital items.
+Capital Projects Fund - The Capital Projects Fund is used to account for and report financial resources restricted, committed, or assigned for capital outlays; including the acquisition or construction of specific capital facilities or other capital items.
 It also accounts for the proceeds of long-term debt, taxes, and other revenues designated for construction of major capital assets and all other capital outlay.